Mattcreates25/intern_journal/README.md

 1. understnad additional tools that are used by bioinformaticians
 2. utilize the trainers wealth of information and time to the fullest
-3. tap into the strengths of my teammates and share any information I have gained hitherto.
+3. tap into the strengths of my teammates and solve problems that I've encountered.
+4. share any information I have gained hitherto.

+##__Mission__
+My main mission is to contribute to the scientific community by using the skills I'll learn to unlock different secrets of the molecular world, secerts that will help cure diseases.

 ## Day one(understanding git and github)